AtlasEngineCa/WorldSeedEntityEngine/README.md

 ## Restrictions

 Some restrictions are imposed by Minecraft
-- Bones can only be 64 blocks in size
+- Bones must be less than 64 blocks in size

 ## [Wiki](https://github.com/AtlasEngineCa/WorldSeedEntityEngine/wiki)
 Learn what this project is, how it works and how you can use it on your server